Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 PhaseWhat to do

-Reading blockLearn one main domain and write the client facts that usually decide the recommendation in that area.
+Reading blockLearn one main topic and write the client facts that usually decide the recommendation in that area.

-Reinforcement blockDo short drills on the same domain within 24 to 48 hours so the concepts do not stay abstract.
+Reinforcement blockDo short drills on the same topic within 24 to 48 hours so the concepts do not stay abstract.

-Integration blockPair two domains in one session, such as retirement plus tax or business plus estate.
+Integration blockPair two planning areas in one session, such as retirement plus tax or business plus estate.

 Mixed review blockUse timed mixed sets only after you can explain why one plan is stronger overall, not just locally.